How to Build an Online Community

 Visa Developer Community

-How about an online community on a much smaller scale?
+How about an online community example on a much smaller scale?
 The Visa Developer Community connected the Visa Developer Team with external developers to share and grow ideas based on collaborative brainstorming.
-The presence of the community drove more Visa loyalty and got Visa several nods and awards.
+The presence of the community drove more brand loyalty and got Visa several nods and awards.

 Wrapping Up

-If you’re wondering how to build an online community, it all starts with a purpose and a few members who see your vision.
+If you’re wondering how to build an online community, it all starts with a purpose and a few members who share your vision.

 The early days of the community are tough.
 You have to convince new members to trust you, and you might have to ask them to post and reply to others more than once.